-As well as using the provision mapping software to evaluate the effectiveness of provision for SEND pupils, the SENCo meets with class teachers and parents at least 3 times per year to discuss the progress of individual SEND pupils during SEND review meetings.
+As well as using the provision mapping software to evaluate the effectiveness of provision for SEND pupils, the SENCo meets with class teachers and parents at least 2 times per year to discuss the progress of individual SEND pupils during SEND review meetings.
 Here, the effectiveness of the provision in place for each child is evaluated and adjustments are made accordingly.
 In-School-Review meetings are also used 3 times per year to discuss the progress and attainment of particular pupils - again, parents and class teachers contribute to these discussions and provision maps/SBSPs/teaching and learning strategies are adapted accordingly.

 The SENCo holds termly review meetings with any outside agency professionals to assess and review the quality and impact of the interventions and progress of SEN pupils against their targets.
-The SENCo and Home School Support Worker also hold fortnightly review meetings with specialist Learning Support Assistants and adjust the additional therapeutic provision accordingly.